-4.1.7 Development within the built up areas must be achieved in the most sustainable towns and villages where employment, key services and facilities and a range of transport options are available.
-The distribution of development takes account of the Settlement Hierarchy, which is based on a systematic assessment of such factors for settlements in the District.
+4.1.6 Development within the built up areas must be achieved in the most sustainable towns and villages where employment, key services and facilities and a range of transport options are available.
+The distribution of development takes account of the Settlement Hierarchy, (10) which is based on a systematic assessment of such factors for settlements in the District.
 In summary this is as follows:

+Principal town Sevenoaks

+Secondary town Swanley

-Principal town Secondary town Rural Service Centre Local Service Centres Service Villages Sevenoaks Swanley Edenbridge New Ash Green, Otford and Westerham Villages listed in Policy LO7
+Rural Service Centre Edenbridge

+Local Service Centres New Ash Green, Otford and Westerham

+Service Villages Villages listed in Policy LO7

-4.1.8 The District has in the past been able to meet development requirements without the loss of Green Belt and the challenge is to establish a distribution of development that can be satisfactorily accommodated within the most sustainable settlements without eroding the Green Belt.
+4.1.7 The District has in the past been able to meet development requirements without the loss of Green Belt and the challenge is to establish a distribution of development that can be satisfactorily accommodated within the most sustainable settlements without undermining the Green Belt.
 The distribution strategy therefore takes account of the findings of the technical studies, particularly their findings regarding the ability to accommodate future development requirements in existing settlements.

-4.1.9 The distribution of development also needs to avoid areas liable to flood.
+4.1.8 The distribution of development also needs to avoid areas liable to flood.
 The Strategic Flood Risk Assessment shows that flooding from rivers is not a significant factor in most of the main settlements, except for part of Edenbridge.
 The housing land availability assessment has treated flooding as a constraint in accordance with Government guidance.